 - 640.4.1 Practices should note the following: - (a) Filing an STR to the JFIU provides a statutory defence to ML/TF only in relation to the acts disclosed in that particular report.
-It does not absolve practices from the legal, reputational or regulatory risks associated with the continuing assignment or client relationship: - (b) a "consent" response from the JFIU to a pre-transaction STR should not be construed as a "clean bill of health" for the continuing assignment or client relationship, or an indication that the assignment or relationship does not pose a risk to the practice; - (c) practices should conduct an appropriate review of a business relationship upon the filing of an STR to the JFIU, irrespective of any subsequent feedback provided by the JFIU; - (d) once practices have concerns about an assignment or a client relationship, they should take appropriate action to mitigate the risks.
-Filing an STR with the JFIU and continuing with the assignment or relationship, without any further consideration of the risks and the imposition of appropriate controls to mitigate the risks identified, would not be a sufficient response; - (e) relationships reported to the JFIU should be subject to an appropriate review by the MLRO and, if necessary, the issue should be escalated to the practice's senior management to determine how to handle the relationship, in order to mitigate any potential legal or reputational risks, in line with the practice's business objectives, and its capacity to mitigate the risks identified; and - (f) practices are not obliged to continue specific assignments and/or client relationships if such action would place them at risk.
+It does not absolve practices from the legal, reputational or regulatory risks associated with the continuing assignment or client relationship; - (b) a "consent" response from the JFIU to a pre-transaction STR should not be construed as a "clean bill of health" for the continuing assignment or client relationship, or an indication that the assignment or relationship does not pose a risk to the practice; - (c) practices should conduct an appropriate review of a business relationship upon the filing of an STR to the JFIU, irrespective of any subsequent feedback provided by the JFIU;

+- (d) once practices have concerns about an assignment or a client relationship, they should take appropriate action to mitigate the risks.
+Filing an STR with the JFIU and continuing with the assignment or relationship, without any further consideration of the risks and the imposition of appropriate controls to mitigate the risks identified, would not be a sufficient response; - (e) relationships reported to the JFIU should be subjected to an appropriate review by MLROs and, if necessary, the issue should be escalated to the practices' senior management to determine how to handle the relationship, in order to mitigate any potential legal or reputational risks, in line with the practices' business objectives, and their capacity to mitigate the risks identified; and - (f) practices are not obliged to continue specific assignments and/or client relationships if such action would place them at risk.
 It is recommended to indicate any intention to terminate an assignment or relationship in the initial STR to the JFIU, thereby allowing the JFIU to comment, at an early stage, on such a course of action. - The Institute understands that the JFIU will acknowledge receipt of an STR made under section 25A of DTROP/OSCO or section 12 of UNATMO.
-If there is no need for imminent action, consent will usually be given in writing for the practice to continue with the relevant activity or transaction, under the provisions of section 25A(2) of DTROP/OSCO.
-For STRs submitted via "STREAMS", an e-receipt will be issued via the same channel.
-The JFIU may, on occasion, seek additional information or clarification of matters on which the knowledge or suspicion is based. - Whilst there is no statutory requirement to provide feedback arising from investigations, the JFIU provides feedback in its quarterly report and, the Institute also understands, upon request, to a disclosing practice in relation to the current status of the investigation.
+For STRs submitted via "STREAMS", an ereceipt will be issued via the same channel.
+The JFIU may, on occasion, seek additional information or clarification of matters on which the knowledge or suspicion is based. - After initial analysis by the JFIU, STRs that are to be pursued are allocated to financial investigation officers for further investigation.
+Practices should respond to production orders within the required time limits and provide the information or material that falls within the scope of such orders.
+Where practices encounter difficulty in complying with the timeframes stipulated, the MLRO should at the earliest opportunity contact the officer-in-charge of the investigation for further guidance. - Upon the conviction of a defendant, a court may order the confiscation of relevant criminal proceeds and practices may be served with a Confiscation Order, in the event that they holds property belonging to that defendant that is deemed by the courts to represent a benefit from the crime.
+A court may also order the forfeiture of property where it is satisfied that the property is a terrorist property.